se-edu/learningresources/contents/uix/uix.md

 UI Design is highly dependent on your sense of visual design, but thanks to the rise of flat and minimalist design you don't have to be a photoshop expert to get started on UI design.

 A good way to start is by observing existing designs.
-Use existing UI Designs as reference and try to apply the design patterns on your own application.
-Using a [UI design guidelines](http://www.goodui.org/) can help to highlight and avoid common mistakes.
-Online lessons like [Hack Design](https://hackdesign.org/lessons#graphic-design-principles) also provides a variety of materials covering the basics of UI design.
-The best thing is that it is free!
+Use existing UI Designs as references and try to apply the design patterns in your own application.
+Using [UI design guidelines](http://www.goodui.org/) can help to highlight and avoid common mistakes.
+Online lessons like [Hack Design](https://hackdesign.org/lessons#graphic-design-principles) also provide a variety of materials covering the basics of UI design.
+The best thing is that they are free!

 Here is a non-exhaustive list of UI design concepts you can choose to dive into if you are interested:
 * Color Theory